JAYATIAHUJA/canteen_management_dbms_project/README.md

 ---

-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by Jayati Ahuja .

 *For support or questions, please open an issue in the repository.*